-Part of: Poetry Translation Workshops Spring Season 2019 Translating French poetry by Tuareg poet Hawad with André Naffis-Sahely
+Part of: Poetry Translation Workshops Spring Season 2019 SOLD OUT Translating French poetry by Tuareg poet Hawad with André Naffis-Sahely

 Hawad, sometimes Mahmoudan Hawad, (born 1950) is a Tuareg poet and author born in the Aïr region of Niger and who currently lives and publishes from Aix-en-Provence, France.
 Hawad deploys a method he calls furigraphy (a play on the word calligraphy) to create space in his poetry and to illuminate certain themes.
 Common themes of his work include thirst, movement, wandering, anarchy, and political themes related to Tuareg politics in the region.
 He has published a number of poems, epics, and other literary works primarily in French.
 (From Wikipedia).